nilanshutwinkle/random-notes/Google Cloud Fundamentals: Core Infrastructure/README.md

 ## Getting Started with Google Cloud Platform

+### Module Introduction

+* **Projects**: main way to group to related resources, usually around related business
+* Interfacing with GCP:
+    - Console
+    - SDK and CLI
+    - API
+    - Mobile App
+* Responsibility of user decreases from On-premises to IaaS to PaaS to Managed Services.

 ### The Google Cloud Platform resource hierarchy

 ### Identity and Access Management (IAM)